libreio/libre/README.md

 $ mvn clean install -Pqulice
 ```

-To avoid build errors use maven 3.2+
+To avoid build errors use maven 3.2+ together with jdk 8+.

 ## Got questions?